wp-plugins/frontend-admin-menu/README.txt

 == Description ==

-With this plugin you can create menus for administration and assign roles and then display them in the frontend of the website.
+With this plugin you can create menus for administration and assign roles and then display them in the frontend / backend of the website.
 This plugin greatly streamlines workflow managers

 **BASIC OPTIONS**